A-Nitram/Jaxxa-Rimworld/Readme.txt

 	- Added Repair mods to SIF shield
 		- A counter to walls being damaged before the shot gets intercepted.
-	- Coding enhancements to work more reliably and predictably
+	- Coding enhancements to work more reliably and predictably 0.08
+	- Fix for shield strength not being charged on load

 Planned:
 	-Early Warning?